 Restoration staff conducted the first prescribed burn at this site in the spring of 2018.
 Prescribed fire benefits the native plants on site and helps restoration staff to control exotic invasive plants like multiflora rose and bush honeysuckle.

 Bald Hill Prairie Preserve is a wonderful addition to the public natural areas cared for by the Byron Forest Preserve District.
-The site will be open for passive recreation to all people beginning this spring.
-Activities allowed will include hiking, running, bird watching, picnicking, snow shoeing, and cross country skiing.
+Activities allowed at this site will include: hiking, running, bird watching, picnicking, snow shoeing, and cross country skiing.
 No motorized vehicles, bicycles, or dogs are allowed at this time.
-Bald Hill is located at the north end of Silver Creek Rd to the north of West Grove Rd.
-For more information about this natural area for wildlife to call home and for the public to enjoy, please email at Russell@byronforestpreseve.com or call 815.234.8535 ext 219.